Viswanathan Anand is the most important player India has ever produced — and one of the defining figures in the history of competitive chess.

 The Anand Effect: India’s Chess Golden Generation

-India in 2026 has Gukesh Dommaraju as the reigning World Chess Champion, Praggnanandhaa contesting the Candidates Tournament, Arjun Erigaisi ranked in the FIDE top 5, and three Indian women in the Women’s Candidates.
+India in 2026 has Gukesh Dommaraju as the reigning World Chess Champion, Praggnanandhaa contesting the Candidates 2026, Arjun Erigaisi ranked in the FIDE top 5, and three Indian women in the Women’s Candidates.
 This generational flowering did not emerge from nowhere.

 Every significant member of India’s current elite has named Anand as the reason they believed professional chess was a viable ambition.
 The mechanism is direct and well-documented.